 An overseas mission was established in 1961 when four Sisters were sent to the highlands of Papua New Guinea (PNG) to educate women at the request of Bishop George Bernarding, SVD, of Mt.
 Hagen.
 They established ministries as educators, nurses, and pastoral care ministers.
 Notre Dame Secondary School for girls was established in PNG in 1969.

-Since 2014 one sister has been in ministry in the Philippines and one sister has been in Lyamutundewe, Uganda, to direct the Notre Dame Nursery School (sponsored by the Covington and Thousand Oaks Provinces).
+One sister from the Toledo Province ministers in Lyamutundewe, Uganda, to direct the Notre Dame Nursery School (sponsored by the Covington and Thousand Oaks Provinces).